adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 On Bitcoin Smart-contracts do not exist as of yet.

 On Ethereum Smart-contracts exist on-chain for multiple blocks.
 They hold state and can interact with other contracts.
+It only provides a ground layer for Smart-Contracts, with no coherent design, no coherent API for web apps or naming system.

 On æternity each contract only exists for a moment.
 It is settled independently of all the other contracts via state channels.
+This solution makes the blockchain use-cases and throughput scalable for mainstream adoption and adequate to private use cases.

 # Why is æternity faster than Ethereum? #
 Since contracts on æternity are independent, they can be processed in parallel.